 Pricing

 Hootsuite no longer has a free plan.
-But you can get a 30-day free trial.
-Paid plans start at $99 a month if you pay yearly.
+Paid standard plan begins at $20.69 each month if you pay yearly.

 6. Buffer